SeanDS/zero/README.md

     - inputnoise
   - `noise` command's plot options are ignored (all noise sources are plotted including incoherent sum)
-  - Most of LISO's op-amp library is not currently available, but will be added later.
   - Coordinates in LISO files (e.g. `im`, `deg+`, etc.) are ignored in favour of `db` and `deg` in all cases
   - Output parser assumes all outputs are in dB and degrees (noise columns are